 When I started to paint exclusively, I moved upstairs to the painting department and had my own 12 foot square studio space.
 One of my mentors said "why don’t you scale these up in size — you might not get another chance to paint this large for a long time…"

-For the remainder of my time at the Institute, I did just that—large brushes, lots of oil paints, and a step stool to stand on.
+For the remainder of my time at the Institute, I did just that.
+The tools of my trade were large brushes, lots of oil paints, and a step stool to stand on.
 I built my own stretchers in the wood shop.
 I stretched, primed, & gessoed my own canvas.
-I learned so much from my colleagues and reading Ralph Mayer’s The Artist’s Handbook ( the bible ).
+I learned so much from my colleagues and reading Ralph Mayer’s The Artist’s Handbook (the bible).
 I also had to work totally differently— I could no longer sit but had to stand and walk back & forth just to see.
 And as my working method changed, my imagery evolved.

 These, BeverlyRevisited ( 4’ x 6’), and Firefly ( 90" square) were a couple of my first smaller, large canvases.